he6285ab-s/Snake-Python/README.md

 # snake-python
-A simple snake game programmed in Python as a hobby project.
+A simple snake game programmed in Python as a hobby project. <status: finished>

+Application functional on the level I aspired to make it, while the code is a bit difficult to read -> will focus on code readability more in the future.

 The goal was to understand Python better and see similarities/differences to Java by developing snake again in yet another language.
 Focus has firstly been on understanding